Todd Nauck

 Todd Nauck (/nɔːk/ NAWK) is an American comic book artist and writer.
-Nauck is most notable for his work on Friendly Neighborhood Spider-Man, Young Justice and his own creation, Wildguard.
+Nauck is most notable for his work on Friendly Neighborhood Spider-Man, Young Justice, Gwen Stacy, and his own creation, Wildguard.

 Career

 Nauck's first assignment from Marvel Comics was writing, penciling and inking "Mutant Mishaps", a story that was published on the back cover of What The--?! #21 (September 1992).
 He subsequently wrote and illustrated the "Mutant Mishaps" story that appeared in What The--? #25 (Summer 1993).